shaposhnikoff/my_medium_articles_starred/postgres-multimaster-34f2446d5e14.md

 ![Broken replication](https://cdn-images-1.medium.com/max/6316/1*yH5YCnm9LKgDS5Blhd7Ong.png)*Broken replication*

-So, in our case we can’t use multi-master replication for production environment without changing app settings.
+So, in our case, we can’t use multi-master replication for production environment without changing app settings.

 ## Upgrading production DB with downtime

-First of all you should set a maintenance window.
+First of all, you should set a maintenance window.

 ![New Relic PostgreSQL metrics](https://cdn-images-1.medium.com/max/3668/1*vFHeZUPm0i6ocPhV-3p_gA.png)*New Relic PostgreSQL metrics*

 It’s easy when you have the DB metrics.
-In our example we have significantly fewer requests from 02:00 AM to 08:00 AM.
+In our example, we have significantly fewer requests from 02:00 AM to 08:00 AM.

-Also, it was crucial to understand which services cannot work during the DB downtime.
+Also, it was a crucial understanding of which services cannot work during the DB downtime.
 We counted the downtime for RDS on test servers and it was only 4 min while it has reached 7 min on production server.

 If you are all set and ready to rock and roll, here’s a production upgrade playbook for you to keep:

-* make a first snapshot of production DB
+* make the first snapshot of production DB

-* make second snapshot of production DB (it’s significantly faster than previous)
+* make the second snapshot of production DB (it’s significantly faster than previous)

-* run [VACUUM](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.PostgreSQL.html#USER_UpgradeDBInstance.PostgreSQL.MajorVersion) operation before stopping instance
+* run [VACUUM](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.PostgreSQL.html#USER_UpgradeDBInstance.PostgreSQL.MajorVersion) operation before stopping the instance

 * modify DB version, instance type, parameters group and apply these changes immediately